TYPES OF STUDENT ACCOMMODATION IN NIGERIA

 These are privately owned hostels built specifically for students.

-Usually available on demand (no balloting)
+Pros: Better amenities (A/C, Wi-Fi, sometimes en-suite), More flexible rules, Usually available on demand (no balloting)

 Examples: UNILAG’s Gbajabiamila Hall (PPP model), various private hostels in Yaba and Surulere